jrf-systems/powershell-ide/readme.md

 This is a proof-of-concept PowerShell IDE/terminal for the browser, built with Node.js.
 Theoretically, if Powershell is installed on a Linux or macOS device, this app should work.

+This project can be used to demonstrate vulnerabilities and remote Powershell execution capabilities.
+It should not be used for anything else.

 The app consists of two tabs, a terminal and a script pane.
 When you run the code in the script pane, the output appears in a modal pop-up.

 In the script pane, press ctrl+space for autocomplete.